23 Pool Games for All Ages to Enjoy Pool Party

 Ping Pong Scramble

-This game is wild.
-Just dump a bunch of ping pong balls into the pool and let everyone scramble to collect them.
-You can set a timer and see who gets the most, or make it harder by only letting people use one hand.
+Dump a bunch of ping pong balls into the pool and let everyone scramble to collect them.
+Set a timer for a minute or 2 and see who gets the most, or make it harder by allowing use of only one hand.
 The balls bounce and float everywhere, so it gets crazy fast.

 Inflatable Relay Races

-Get a few silly floaties or pool toys, and set up this race.
-One person might have to ride a float to the other side, then tag the next person.
-Another might have to swim holding a beach ball or balance a toy on their head.
+For this, you will need a few floaties or pool toys.
+Pair in team, one person must ride a float to the other side, then tag the next person.
+Who must swim back holding a beach ball or balance a toy on their head.
 Make up silly tasks for each round.
 It’s all about having fun, not who wins.

 Basket Float Shootout

-If you have a floating basketball hoop, this game is awesome.
+If you have a floating basketball hoop, this game is awesome to play.
 You take turns trying to shoot a ball into the hoop.
-You can play solo to beat your own score or go one-on-one.
-It’s a mini basketball game, but with splashes and a lot more laughs.
+You can play solo to beat your score or go one-on-one.
+It is like a mini basketball game, but more fun.

 Scavenger Hunt (Poolside + Pool)

 Before the game starts, hide small pool toys, clues, or notes around the pool area.
 Some things can float, some can sink.
 Give everyone a list of things to find.
-They can work in teams or alone.
+You can make teams or play in singles.
 The first one to find everything wins.
 This one keeps everyone moving and looking all over the place.

 This one is for the grown-ups.
-Grab a comfy float and your favorite drink (in a safe, spill-proof cup).
+Grab a comfy float and your favorite drink in a spill-proof cup.
 Then just relax and float around.
-One person starts with a statement like, “Never have I ever gone skinny dipping.”
+One by one, each person makes a statement like, “Never have I ever _____.”
 If it’s true for someone, they take a sip of their drink.
 You can keep it tame, funny, or a little spicy as it fits your group.
-Everyone takes turns coming up with “Never have I ever…” statements.
-It’s chill, fun, and gets everyone talking and laughing without needing to swim hard or splash around.
+It’s chill, fun, and gets everyone talking and knowing each other better.

 Pool Noodle Games